-Sends com-Example Category Receives transacmands? tions?
-Source No Yes An injector that reads new contracts from a file and injects them into the system.
-Sink A reader that pipes data from the ledger into Yes No an SQL database.
-Automation Yes responding Automatic trade registration.
-Yes, to transactions Interactive Yes (and disbased on DA's Navigator, which lets you see and interact Yes, with the ledger plays to user) user input
+Category Receives transac- tions?
+Sends com- mands?
+Example Source No Yes An injector that reads new contracts from a file and injects them into the system.
+Sink Yes No A reader that pipes data from the ledger into an SQL database.
+Automation Yes Yes, responding to transactions Automatic trade registration.
+Interactive Yes (and dis- plays to user) Yes, based on user input DA's Navigator, which lets you see and interact with the ledger